Families of Berkovich spaces: Links with etale and smooth morphisms

-{\em Proof.} One immediatly reduces to the case where~$Y$ and~$X$ are affinoid.
-Under that assumption map the map~$Y \to \Aff^\ell_X$ goes through~$\DD\times_k X$ for some~$\ell$-dimensional compact polydisc~$\DD$, and it is sufficient to prove that~$Y\to \DD\times_kX$ is quasi-smooth of relative dimension~$d-\ell$ at~$y$.
+\begin{proof} One immediately reduces to the case where~$Y$ and~$X$ are affinoid.
+Under that assumption, the map~$Y \to \A^\ell_X$ goes through~$D\times_k X$ for some~$\ell$-dimensional compact polydisc~$D$, and it is sufficient to prove that~$Y\to D\times_kX$ is quasi-smooth of relative dimension~$d-\ell$ on an analytic neighborhood of $y$.